tensorforce/tensorforce/docs/runner.md

 the agent is for.
 Conversely, an agent need not concern itself with how a model is implemented and the API should facilitate easy combination of different agents and models.

-There are other tasks a runner could implement, such as preprocessing &lt;preprocessing&gt;, repeating actions and storing episode rewards.

 If you would like to build your own runner, it is probably a good idea to take a look at the [source code of our Runner